Ultimate Guide to Disneyland Paris with Toddlers (2023)

 • Toddlers Can’t Ride: Indiana Jones

-Toddler will love: Le Passage Enchanté d’Aladdin is a walk-through ride showcasing scenes from Aladdin as visitors pass through the winding streets of Agrabah.
+Toddlers will love: Le Passage Enchanté d’Aladdin is a walk-through ride showcasing scenes from Aladdin as visitors pass through the winding streets of Agrabah.

 Depends on your toddler: Pirates of the Caribbean is a boat ride which takes passengers on a voyage to 17th Century Caribbean sea towns culminating in a band of pirates attacking a port.
 There are some drops during the ride and it’s dark and noisy with lots of pirate action scenes.